 Since the beginning of the 13th century, Zalewo was an important stronghold against Prussians and Lithuanians.
 Its strategic importance was appreciated by the Teutonic Knights, raising the watchtower here in the 13th century.
 After the conquest of Pogesania and Warmia, the Zalewo lost its importance, however, the settlement developed, inhabited mostly by settlers from Saxony.
 In 1305, Zalewo received town privilege.
-The fortified walls in Zalew were built by the burghers with the help of the Teutonic Order from the beginning of the 14th to the 15th century.
+The fortified walls in Zalewo were built by the burghers with the help of the Teutonic Order from the beginning of the 14th to the 15th century.
 The demolition process lasted from the end of the 18th century to the middle of the 19th century.

 Only small fragments of the defensive wall with remodeled tower next to the parish church have survived in the southwestern part of the former defensive circuit.

 Sypek A., Sypek.R., Zamki i obiekty warowne od Malborka do Torunia, Warszawa 2004.